Daisie-Bell/svaeva-sdk/README.md

 To set skeleton, use the following code:

 ***All the Skeletons are Stored in a DataBase, so you can use the same skeleton in different projects.
-Only load once***
+Only loading once***

 ```python
 client.multi_api.skeleton.<id> = {